Heavyrisem/docker_health_test/README.md

 ## Usage

-- edit package.json scripts for your project
+- customize package.json scripts for your project

 ### Start